stellarscripts/stellar_firma_transcripts/_posts/2019-09-06-stellarfirma-spacepalsspecial1.md

 #### MR SQUEAKINGTON

-Speak for yourself!
+*Speak* for yourself!
 Squeak!

 ##### [Helen and Tim chuckle]

 #### LYDIA

-Yeah, maybe there's just one tall tree in the middle and all the staircases go around it.
+Yeah.
+Maybe there's just one tall tree in the middle and all the staircases go around it.

 #### ALEX